 Are there certain issues in education that you're passionate about or have strong opinions about?
 What works in your classroom?
 What practices or hacks do you employ in your teaching that you wish you could share with other educators?
 There's a lot to learn from practices that don't produce the outcomes we desire as well.
 What doesn't work in your classroom?
 Discussing the things that aren't working in your classroom can be helpful and informative to your fellow educators; we want to hear those stories too.

 The Peer Tutoring Resource Center (PTRC) has quickly risen as a top website for peer tutoring in k-12 thanks to the educators who submit resources and contribute towards the blog.
-While this site’s main focus is the curation of resources that are beneficial to k-12 peer tutoring practitioners – educators who incorporate peer tutoring methods into their teaching, you'll find that we present other related topics that are of interest to peer tutoring practitioners.
-This site also lists resources for topics such as collaborative learning, cooperative learning, project-based learning, deeper learning, character education and other practical teaching strategies.
+While this site generally focuses on the curation of resources for k-12 peer tutoring practitioners, that is, educators who incorporate peer tutoring methods into their teaching, you'll find that we present other related topics that are of interest to many peer tutoring practitioners.
+This site also lists resources for topics such as collaborative learning, cooperative learning, project-based learning, deeper learning, character education, social and emotional learning and other practical teaching strategies.